AlexJCturbo/pizza-hunt/README.md

 ## Questions
-Please, feel free to get in touch with me at any member of the development team to discuss any inquiries or suggestions for the project.
+Please, feel free to get in touch to discuss any inquiries or suggestions for the project.
 We will be happy to connect with you!
 ###### [Back to Index](#Table-of-Contents)

 ## Links